EUGLOH Knowledge Transfer Forum

 We warmly encourage submissions for Best Practices in Knowledge Transfer that reflect diverse perspectives, innovative approaches, and cross-disciplinary or cross-institutional collaboration.
 Selected contributions will be highlighted and discussed during the parallel track sessions and will play a significant role in enriching dialogue among participants across the EUGLOH network.

+The deadline to submit best practices is 17 July, 2026 at 23:59 CEST.
 Submissions can be made via the following form: https://nettskjema.no/a/632172

 (Your Best Practices submission will be made via Nettskjema, the secure survey platform used by UiT and many other Norwegian universities, hospitals, and research centres.
 Your data will be deleted within 12 months.
 For more information about Nettskjema's data protection regulations, please click here.)